Faculty Development Grants

 Some handy tips on what works well in each format.

-- Write a 1-2 page narrartive addressing the listed items on the second page of the Grant Application.
+- Write and attach a 1-2 page narrartive addressing the listed items on the second page of the Online Grant Application.

-- Submit to: Dr. Roberta Aronson, Executive Director, International Programs
+- Submit to: Dr. Joe DeCrosta, Executive Director, Center for Global Engagement

 DEADLINE: February 1st